Who May Nominate?

 What happens to the nomination when it arrives at the Hall of Fame?
 Who makes the selection and when?

 All the active nominations are referred to the Selection Committee that meets in March or early April each year.
 The recommendations of the Selection Committee must be approved by the entire Board of Directors of Sport PEI, Inc. Final decisions are announced following the Board’s approval.
-The annual goal is 4-6 inductions.
+The annual goal is 4 inductions.
 Is there anything I can do to make the process easier for the Hall of Fame Staff?
 Normally only one recommendation with attachments is requested.
-However, there are four members on the Selection Committee, so you could help by sending in five copies of the recommendation and accompanying materials so that copying is not necessary.
+However, there are six members on the Selection Committee, so you could help by sending in seven copies of the recommendation and accompanying materials so that copying is not necessary.
 If this is an issue, however, it is not important and will not impact negatively on the nomination.

 Is there a deadline for submission?

 The deadline for nominations is March 31st for consideration by the selection committee that same year.
 If selected for membership in the Hall, what will happen next?
 If selected, the Executive Director of the Hall of Fame will notify both the person selected and the person making the nomination.
 If not selected, only the person making the nomination will be notified.
 Should I tell the person being nominated of the nomination?
 Advising the person is your choice.
 You can make that decision yourself.
 In some cases it may be wise not to tell them and in other instances it may be advantageous to tell them, e.g. the individual might have information that could be helpful in preparing the nomination and you could miss that information.
 You make the call.

 When would the person be inducted if selected?